jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make loading screen
 - Make an overlay screen that blocks interaction while waiting for sync
 - Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther
-- Fix multiplayer
-    - What about if host disconnects mid step?
-- Make freeze block pathing
-    - Bug: Guy blocked by frozen unit still takes a bite out of me without moving closer

 # Stale, but important bugs

 - The zoom coordinates off issue between multiplayer sessions when casting
     - hit on one screen, miss on another
-- Optimize pathing
-- How to resurrect units you are standing on top of (blocking?)

 # Juice
 - Cards flip as you drag-n-drop over them